 Doing so will help you avoid finance charges and interest altogether for a specified period of time, typically 12 months or longer.

-Just know that the interest rate will jump to your purchase rate at the end of the introductory period, so tackle the debt while it’s still interest-free!
+Just know that the interest rate will jump back to your purchase interest rate at the end of the introductory period, so tackle the debt while it’s still interest-free!

 Oh, and one other cautionary mention.
 If you go with the first option above, make sure your credit card issuer lowers your APR for your existing balance AND future purchases.

-If they fail to do so, you’ll just be paying the lower APR balances off first thanks to negative payment hierarchy, assuming you continue to make purchases with the same credit card.
+If they fail to do so, you’ll just be paying the lower APR balances off first thanks to negative payment hierarchy, assuming you continue to make purchases with the same credit card and only make the minimum payment each month.